by Alex Waygood

 09/04/15: The Rhodes statue is removed following further disruptive campaigns from RMF.

-28/05/15: Rhodes Must Fall in Oxford (RMFO) stages a protest at an Oxford Union debate on the motion, ‘This House believes Britain owes reparations to her former colonies’, which is carried by 185 to 56 votes.
-The Oxford Union later comes under fire from RMFO for serving a cocktail called the ‘Colonial Comeback’, accompanied in adverts by a picture of black hands in chains, after the event.
-Copy of the relevant Facebook post on The Poor Print here.
+28/05/15: Rhodes Must Fall in Oxford (RMFO) stages a protest at an Oxford Union debate on the motion ‘This House believes Britain owes reparations to her former colonies,’ which is carried by 185 to 56 votes.
+The Oxford Union later comes under fire from RMFO for serving a cocktail called the ‘Colonial Comeback,’ accompanied in adverts by a picture of black hands in chains, after the event.

 01/06/15: The Oxford Union Governing Body passes a unanimous motion to acknowledge that the Union is institutionally racist.

-17/10/15: RMFO stages a ‘matriculaction’ protest, where students wore red while matriculating.
+17/10/15: RMFO stages a ‘matriculaction’ protest, in which students wore red while matriculating.

-17/12/15: Oriel releases a statement responding to RMFO’s demands, announcing a six-month ‘listening exercise’ on the statue.
-It also states that the college has submitted an application to Oxford City Council to remove the tributary plaque to Rhodes on King Edward Street.
-(This application was denied by the Council.)
-A copy of this statement can be found in full here; Cherwell‘s coverage can be found here.
+17/12/15: Oriel releases a statement responding to RMFO’s demands, announcing a six-month ‘listening exercise’ on the statue will commence from February 2016.
+It also states that the college intends to submit an application to Oxford City Council to remove a tributary plaque to Rhodes on No. 6 King Edward Street, an Oriel-owned property.
+A copy of Oriel’s statement can be found in full here; Cherwell’s coverage can be found here.

 18/12/15: The Telegraph reports that a ‘senior source’ at Historic England believes that removing Oriel’s statue would require ‘a very strong justification that goes beyond moral arguments’ due to the High Street building’s Grade II* listed status.
 (Historic England is the public body that is responsible for preserving the UK’s historic buildings.
 The legal requirements were later expanded upon by The Times.)

-13/01/16: Lord Chris Patten, Chancellor of Oxford University, attacks RMFO in an interview on Radio 4’s Today problem.
+13/01/16: Chris Patten (Baron Patten of Barnes and Chancellor of Oxford University) attacks RMFO in an interview on Radio 4’s Today problem.
 He argues that RMFO should show more of a ‘generosity of spirit’ towards Rhodes and other aspects of history, or ‘think about being educated elsewhere’.
 (See here for an article, or here for the original interview.)

 14/01/16: A Cherwell survey of 967 students (nearly 5% of the student body) finds that 54% of students are in favour of the statue of remaining, compared to 37% who think the statue should go.
 Among BME students, however, 48% thought the statue should fall whereas 45% thought it should remain.